-State How it is determined How to handle 1 Need interaction user interaction.
+State How it is determined How to handle 1 Need interaction At least one task needs user interaction.
+Otherwise, see 2.
 Identify the tasks that need interaction (the program will display what action is needed) -> Stop the tasks or enable the tasks to run (change media; provide additional space on the vault; ignore the read error; create the missing Acronis Secure Zone).